bepahol/trueaccord-takehome/README.md

 ## Assumptions/Problems
 ### Assumptions
-1. endpoint APIs returned back ids and startdates in ascending order
+1. endpoint APIs return back ids and startdates in ascending order
 2. BI_WEEKLY = twice a month (not twice a week)

 ### Problems